YuetingH/YuetingH/README.md

 - **Platform**: Windows, Mac, Linux
 - **Installation for Ubuntu**: https://lucahammer.com/2020/02/26/how-to-install-gephi-0-9-2-on-ubuntu-18-04

-Gephi is an open-source graph analysis and visualization program.
+Gephi is an open-source graph analysis and visualization tool.
 We use it to manually adjust graph layout by applying **ForceAtlas2**.

 #### 2. Tulip
 - **Website**: https://tulip.labri.fr/site/